-4 current operating budget at any regular meeting or special or emergency meeting called for5 such purposes.
+4 current operating budget at any regular meeting or special or emergency meeting called for

+5 such purposes.

-Capital improvements.
+7 Capital improvements.

-(a) On or before the date fixed by the city council, but not later than 60 days prior to the 8 9 beginning of each fiscal year, the mayor shall submit to the city council a proposed capital improvements budget with any recommendations as to the means of financing the 10 11 improvements proposed for the ensuing year.
-The city council shall have the power to 12 accept, with or without amendments, or reject the proposed program and proposed means of financing.
-The city council shall not authorize an expenditure for the construction of any 13 14 building, structure, work, or improvement, unless the appropriations for such project are included in the capital improvements budget, except to meet a public emergency as provided 15 16 in Section 3.17 of this charter. (b) After the conducting of a public hearing, the city council shall adopt by ordinance the 17
+8 (a) On or before the date fixed by the city council, but not later than 60 days prior to the improvements budget with any recommendations as to the means of financing the improvements proposed for the ensuing year.
+The city council shall have the power to accept, with or without amendments, or reject the proposed program and proposed means of financing.
+The city council shall not authorize an expenditure for the construction of any building, structure, work, or improvement, unless the appropriations for such project are